DeepTutor: Towards Agentic Personalized Tutoring: Evaluation Protocol and Hyperparameters

-\paragraph{Naive Tutor.} The simplest baseline: a single LLM call maps the concatenation of the system prompt, RAG context, and user question directly to a response.
-No intermediate reasoning, self-critique, or tool use is involved.
+\paragraph{Naive Tutor (\texttt{mock}).} The simplest baseline: a single LLM call with a minimal tutoring prompt~$p_{\mathrm{tutor}}$ (instructing the model to act as a helpful and patient tutor), the conversation history, and a naive-mode retrieved KB snippet prepended to the current student message.
+There is no planning, no tool-execution loop, and no cross-session memory.

-\paragraph{CoT Tutor.} Identical to the Naive Tutor except that the system prompt appends an explicit chain-of-thought directive~\citep{wei2022chain}, instructing the model to ``think step by step'' before answering.
-The reasoning trace and the final answer are produced in one LLM call.
+\paragraph{CoT Tutor (\texttt{cot}).} Identical to the Naive Tutor except that the system prompt $p_{\mathrm{cot}}$ extends $p_{\mathrm{tutor}}$ with a chain-of-thought directive~\citep{wei2022chain} (``think step by step before answering''), asking the model to reason internally before producing its tutoring response.
+The implementation still uses a single generation call.

-\paragraph{Self-Refine Tutor.} A two-pass pipeline inspired by~\citet{madaan2024selfrefine}.
-In the first pass, the model generates an initial draft answer.
-In the second pass, a pedagogical review prompt asks the same model to critique the draft for factual accuracy, personalization, and clarity, then produce a revised response.
+\paragraph{Self-Refine Tutor (\texttt{self\_refine}).} Inspired by \citet{madaan2024selfrefine}, this baseline uses two sequential LLM calls.
+The first call uses $p_{\mathrm{tutor}}$ (the same tutoring persona as \texttt{mock}) to produce an initial draft; the second call uses $p_{\mathrm{ref}}$, which instructs a pedagogical quality reviewer to refine the draft for clarity, specificity, and pedagogical effectiveness.
+The refinement pass receives the draft together with the current student message, conversation history, and the same retrieved context.

-\paragraph{ReAct Tutor.} A single-round ReAct-inspired loop~\citep{yao2023reactsynergizingreasoningacting} per student turn via four sequential LLM calls: $p_{\text{think}}$ diagnoses the student's need; $p_{\text{act}}$ decides on a tutoring action plan; $p_{\text{obs}}$ reviews the thought--action pair; and $p_{\text{tutor}}$ synthesizes the accumulated reasoning into a final response.
+\paragraph{ReAct Tutor (\texttt{react}).} This baseline implements a \emph{single-round} ReAct-inspired loop~\citep{yao2023reactsynergizingreasoningacting} per student turn via four sequential LLM calls, each with a dedicated prompt: $p_{\mathrm{think}}$ analyses the student's question and diagnoses what they most need next; $p_{\mathrm{act}}$ decides on a concrete tutoring action plan; $p_{\mathrm{obs}}$ reviews the thought--action pair and notes any adjustment; and $p_{\mathrm{tutor}}$ (the shared tutoring persona) synthesises the accumulated reasoning into a final student-facing response.
+All four calls operate over the same retrieved context~$c_0$ and conversation history.
 Relative to \textsc{DeepTutor}, this baseline does not include a multi-step planner, external tool execution beyond the shared naive RAG context, or cross-session memory.